Last Updated on Apr 28, 2025 by vanessa sequeira

 There are certain crucial things that you need to take care of as an investor are:

-- Return: Arbitrage funds can actually get you a decent profit if you can pick the right fund to invest in.
+- Return: Arbitrage funds for returns can actually get you a decent profit if you can pick the right fund to invest in.
 Traditionally, these funds have given investors 7-8% returns over a time span of 5-10 yrs.
 Though there is no guarantee of the returns on these funds, they are great, low-risk options in a volatile market.

-Taxation on arbitrage funds as per the Union Budget 2024-2025
+Arbitrage Funds Taxation as per the Union Budget 2024-2025

-Arbitrage funds are treated just as equity funds for the purpose of taxation.
+Arbitrage funds are treated just as equity funds for the purpose of arbitrage fund taxation.
 You make short-term capital gains (STCG) if you stay invested for a time period of less than a year, which are taxable at the rate of 20%.
 Your gains will be considered long-term capital gains (LTCG) if you stay invested for more than a year.
 Such LTCG on arbitrage funds are taxed at 12.5% without any indexation benefits.

-Advantages of investing in arbitrage funds
+Advantages of Investing in Arbitrage Funds

 The key benefits of arbitrage funds are listed below:

-- Low risk: The primary benefit of arbitrary funds is that they rank very low in the risk-o-metre.
+- Low risk: The primary benefit of high-potential arbitrage funds is that they rank very low in the risk-o-metre.
 The buying and selling rates are already known to the fund manager, who can manage associated risks.
 A part of arbitrage funds also goes to debt securities, which are usually very stable.

 - Liquidity and lock-in: There is no long-term commitment involved as the securities are simultaneously bought and sold.
 However, given the higher exit load charges, it may make sense to stay invested for at least three months in a volatile market period.
 That said, all funds tend to perform the best over the long term.